datagovuk/ckanext-dgu/README.txt

     nosetests {pyenv}/src/ckanext-dgu/ckanext/dgu/tests/ --ckan --with-pylons={pyenv}/src/ckanext-dgu/test.ini {pyenv}/src/ckanext-dgu/ckanext/dgu/tests/

 You can either run the 'quick and dirty' tests with SQLite or more comprehensively with PostgreSQL.
 Set ``--with-pylons`` to point to the relevant configuration - either ``test.ini`` or ``test-core.ini`` (both from the ckanext-dgu repo, not the ckan one).
-For more information, see the CKAN README.txt.
+For more information, see http://docs.ckan.org/en/latest/install-from-source.html .

 Test issues
 -----------